Cushychicken/br-by-ex/README.md

 - `multiple-boards`: deploy the same application to multiple hardware targets
 - `ext-toolchain`: speed up your builds by saving your compilers and tools as a separate tarball
 - `init-systemd`: change your init system over to `systemd`, instead of the default `Busybox`
+- `graphics`: run a screen, and build a GUI